garronej/evt/docs/api/operator.md

     ];

 //Operator.fλ.Stateless<T, U> and Operator.fλ.Stateful<T, U>
-//are a subtypes of Operator.fλ<T,U> which is in turn a subtype
+//are subtype of Operator.fλ<T,U> which is in turn a subtype
 //of Operator<T,U>

 declare function f1<T,U>(op: Operator.fλ<T,U>): void;